JiajiaChen1/learning_github/README.md

 Create a new plain text file called data-file.txt, add a line or 2 of content to it and save it to the learning_github folder.
 Go to GitKraken, and commit the change with an approriate message.
 Switch repos back to the gitkraken_workshop repo.

+trying out the pencil function to modify script here.